Bellflower after Implant Placement

 How long does it take between placement of the implant and replacement teeth?

-Each patient proceeds on a different schedule, and the number of appointments and amount of time per appointment varies from case to case.
-Patients who are replacing just a few teeth may only require three short appointments.
-Between appointments, we take the time to complete your lab work and manufacture your replacement teeth with care and precision.
-We highly recommend that you keep your scheduled appointments to avoid delays in your treatment schedule, and allow us to assist your case with the greatest attention to detail.
+Each patient requires a different schedule, number of appointments, and how much time needs to be spent at each appointment.
+Patients who are replacing only a few teeth can complete the implant procedure in three short meetings, while other individuals might take longer.
+Between appointments, we will complete your lab work and manufacture your replacement teeth with care and precision.
+We highly recommend that you keep all of your scheduled appointments to avoid delays in treatment.

-Patients whose final restoration is a removable denture usually require five or fewer office appointments, spread out over several months.
-These appointments allow us to take a series of impressions and bites, as well as make adjustments to your implants.
-Dentures require a precise array of support systems including custom support bars, magnets, snaps and clips that we will measure and manufacture.
-While you are in this transitional period, we will ensure that your temporary replacement teeth are as comfortable as possible.
+Patients whose final restoration is intended to be a removable denture will typically require five or fewer office appointments that need to be spread out over several months for the most effect.
+These appointments allow us to take multiple impressions and bites to make adjustments to your implants and check the health of your jaws.
+Since dentures require a precise array of support systems, we must measure and manufacture everything.
+During this transitional period, we will ensure your temporary replacement teeth are as comfortable as possible.

 How should I clean my replacement teeth?

-Use the same oral hygiene procedure that you would use with natural teeth, cleaning your implant-supported restorations daily by brushing and flossing.
-Your dentist may recommend other cleaning aids and procedures.
-Schedule cleaning appointments with your dentist several times each year, since dentists have special cleaning tools that work around the implant more thoroughly than home methods.
-Much like dentures, dental implants and their components undergo wear and tear and will eventually require repairs such as relines, screw tightening, clip replacement, and other procedures.
+To clean your replacement teeth, you should use the same oral hygiene procedure that you would use with natural teeth.
+This means daily brushing and flossing at least two times a day.
+Your dentist may recommend other cleaning aids or procedures to supplement your daily routine.
+Schedule cleaning appointments with your dentist several times each year.
+Much like dentures, dental implants and their associated components will experience wear and tear, and you might need repairs.
+These can be procedures like relines, screw tightening, and clip replacement.

 How many doctors are involved in my dental implant surgery?